AIRI-Institute/nablaDFT/README.md

 <p align="left">
 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

+This is the repository for nablaDFT Dataset and Benchmark.
+The current version is 2.0.
+The code and data from the initial publication are accessible here: [1.0 branch](https://github.com/AIRI-Institute/nablaDFT/tree/1.0). <br/>
 Electronic wave function calculation is a fundamental task of computational quantum chemistry.
 Knowledge of the wave function parameters allows one to compute physical and chemical properties of molecules and materials.<br/>
 In this work we: introduce a new curated large-scale dataset of electron structures of drug-like molecules, establish a novel benchmark for the estimation of molecular properties in the multi-molecule setting, and evaluate a wide range of methods with this benchmark.<br/>